Blog · Review Essay · Last reviewed June 16, 2026

 The Age of Spiritual Machines: When Computers Exceed Human Intelligence appeared in hardcover from Viking in 1999, with the current Penguin Books paperback listed by Penguin Random House as a 400-page edition published on January 1, 2000.
 Britannica summarizes the book as Kurzweil's vision of the twenty-first century as an era when computer technology reaches the level of the human brain, makes complex decisions, appreciates beauty, experiences emotions, and blurs the distinction between humans and machines.

 The argument is organized around acceleration.
-Kurzweil treats evolution, computation, pattern recognition, neural modeling, nanotechnology, virtual personalities, brain interfaces, and machine consciousness as stages in a single expanding process.
+Kurzweil treats evolution, computation, pattern recognition, neural modeling, nanotechnology, virtual personalities, brain interfaces, and machine consciousness claims as stages in a single expanding process.
 The future is not merely later.
 It is faster, denser, more recursive, and less bound to biological limits.

 Prediction as Worldview